Overview of the Programme

 II.
 Interview

-Applicants who meet the selection criteria will be invited to interview.
-The interview will be held via Zoom, and the panel will consist of experts in the field of surgical education who will assess your suitability to the course.
+As part of the admissions process, applicants will be invited to interview if he/she meets the selection criteria.
+The interview will be held via Zoom, and the panel will consist of experienced surgical educationalists and consultant surgeons who will assess the applicant’s suitability to the programme.

 Important Dates